raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 ## Connecting the Raspberry Pi and battery pack to the motorboard

-Your next step is to connect the motor board to the GPIO pins on the Raspberry Pi, and to the battery pack.
-This will allow you to power the motor board and control the motors using the Raspberry Pi.
+Your next step is to connect the motorboard to the GPIO pins on the Raspberry Pi, and to the battery pack.
+This will allow you to power the motorboard and control the motors using the Raspberry Pi.

 ### What you will need